dfient/coinbase-bot/README.md

 ### Questions

 Questions, ideas, feedback?
 Check out Issues and Wiki here at GitHub first, email at dfient@protonmail.ch for direct contact.
+(Releasing this under pseudonym.)